Multiplayer Chess

 Multiplayer games may end unexpectedly due to connection issues on your – or your opponent’s – side.

-Since 2014, the SparkChess multiplayer service is having a measured uptime of 99.999% (that is 5 minutes of unavailability per year).
+Since 2014, the SparkChess multiplayer service has had a measured uptime of 99.999% (that is 5 minutes of unavailability per year).
 Every day, about 10,000 people connect and anywhere from 30,000 to 50,000 games are being played.
 Frustrating as it may be, only an insignificant number of them end unexpectedly.

 In general, a game will end abruptly when one player can communicate correctly with the server but their opponent can’t.
 Unlike real-time FPS multiplayer games for example, chess cannot be fault tolerant.
 In a real-time game one player may miss one or more updates from the server and still keep playing (often the player sees the enemy “jump” from one place to another).
 But as chess is turn-based, players must be in perfect sync – one player can’t just move twice or ignore a non-responsive opponent!